lordspline/druid/docs/development/extensions-core/orc.md

 * The 'contrib' extension supported a `mapFieldNameFormat` property, which provided a way to specify a dimension to flatten `OrcMap` columns with primitive types.
 This functionality has also been replaced with [`flattenSpec`](../../ingestion/ingestion-spec.md#flattenspec).
-For example: `"mapFieldNameFormat": "<PARENT>_<CHILD>"` for a dimension `nestedData_dim1`, to preserve Druid schema could be replaced with
+For example: `"mapFieldNameFormat": "<PARENT>_<CHILD>"` for a dimension `nestedData_dim1`, to preserve Robux schema could be replaced with

  ```json
 "flattenSpec": {